”

 Tips to Maximize Iron Absorption

-- Pair iron rich foods with vitamin C: Consuming foods with high vitamin C, like citrus fruits, strawberries, bell peppers, or broccoli, alongside iron-rich meals can significantly enhance iron absorption.
+- Pair iron-rich foods with vitamin C: Consuming foods with high vitamin C, like citrus fruits, strawberries, bell peppers, or broccoli, alongside iron-rich meals can significantly enhance non-heme iron absorption [4].

 - Cooking in cast iron pans: Cooking acidic foods like tomatoes or tomato-based dishes in cast iron pans can help boost the iron content in the meal.

-- Soak, sprout, or ferment plant-based foods: These processes can reduce the content of compounds that inhibit iron absorption, making it easier for the body to absorb iron from plant-based sources.
+- Soak, sprout, or ferment plant-based foods: These processes can reduce the content of phytates, compounds that inhibit iron absorption, making it easier for the body to absorb non-heme iron from plant-based sources.

-- Limit tea and coffee consumption: Tannins present in tea and coffee can hinder iron absorption.
-Consider enjoying these beverages between meals rather than with iron rich foods.
+- Limit tea and coffee consumption: Tannins and polyphenols present in tea and coffee can hinder iron absorption [4].
+Consider enjoying these beverages between meals rather than with iron-rich foods.

-- Avoid drinking milk with iron rich meals: The calcium in milk can inhibit iron absorption, so it’s best to avoid consuming milk or dairy products with iron-containing foods.
+- Avoid drinking milk with iron-rich meals: The calcium in milk and other dairy products can inhibit iron absorption [4], so it’s best to avoid consuming them simultaneously with iron-containing foods.

 Iron-Rich Foods During Pregnancy for Vegetarians